How to make Old Lilac bloom again? Let me tell you what I did. It’s drastic, but it works.

-Lilacs bloom on new growth, so the blooms will be on the new young branches growing out from older trunks.
-Therefore as the bush gets older and older, it puts out new branches but since it only blooms on those, gradually the blooms are all way up high and unreachable to gather for bouquets.
+Lilacs bloom on newer growth, so the blooms will be on the new younger branches growing out from older trunks.
+Therefore as the bush gets older and older and puts out more and more new branches, since it blooms better on those newer branches, gradually the blooms are all way up high and unreachable to gather for bouquets.

 But that heavenly scent still floats in the air.
 Wonderful.
 But sometimes the older lilac get so overgrown and aged, they seem to stop blooming all together.
 Now that’s a sad thing that we can try and do something to fix!

 What you need is young new growth.
 Now if you are a good and regular pruner, your lilac probably blooms well since you take care of it each year.
 But I confess, I am a procrastinator.
 I tell myself I am going to prune, but a lot of the time, I just never get around to it. ( There is always another hypertufa pot I want to make or some weeding to do, know what I mean?)

 So we have to get drastic to get our blooms back.
 You may think ” Oh, I will just get a new bush and start over.”
 But you can have a “new” bush from the ashes of the old one.
 It will rise like a Phoenix, for real.

 Seriously, drastically cut it back to the ground and get almost all new shoots!
 Then those new shoots will have blooms and we are back to blooms at the level we can see them and pick them.
 Loving it!